bokub/wakatime-to-toggl/README.md

 ## Prerequisites

-- Get your Wakatime API key in [your settings](https://wakatime.com/settings/api-key)
+- Get your WakaTime API key in [your settings](https://wakatime.com/settings/api-key)
 - Get your Toggl "API Token" at the bottom of [your profile page](https://track.toggl.com/profile)

 ## Option 1 - Run manually on your computer